CHÂTEAU BAHANS HAUT BRION 2004

 Jean-Marc Quarin

 Dark, intense color.
 Animal nose.
 Beginning of bouquet.
-Nice entry in the mouth, juicy and aromatic.
+Beautiful entry on the palate, juicy and aromatic.
 The wine develops smoothly, with taste and fine tannins.
 It is currently very open.
-Good tannic length and creamy too.
-This mixture creates a positive austerity which will still be favorable to aging.
+Good tannic and creamy length as well.
+This blend creates a positive austerity that will still be favorable for aging.

 87 / 100